Abba Seraphim: Background

 In August 1961, when Norton was just 13 years old, he led a petition which was supported by the poet, writer and broadcaster John Betjeman to save the original vestry hall of Lewisham Town Hall.
 However, the new civic leaders insisted that the vestry hall had to be demolished in 1968 to make way for a "Civic Suite" which was designed by A. Sutton and completed in November 1971.

+In the 1986 Greenwich London Borough Council election, Norton stood for election as a Conservative candidate in the Woolwich Common ward; he finished last of six candidates, with 299 votes.

+He was also Vice Chairman and a Trustee of the Lewisham Local History Society.

+Norton died at his home in London, on 12 November 2025, at the age of 77.
+He had been diagnosed with Alzheimer's disease five years prior.

 Ministry

 Priesthood, Catholicate of the West

 On 27 February 1971, Norton was ordained priest by his uncle, Hugh George de Willmott Newman, with co-ordainers Peter Martin Smethurst and Michel France Marie Raoult.
 On 9 July 1977, the same three people consecrated him bishop, with Newman as main consecrator.

 In 1979, Norton succeeded Newman as head of the Catholicate of the West which was sometimes called Orthodox Church of the British Isles.

 In the Coptic Patriarchate

 The Orthodox Church of the British Isles split from the Celtic Orthodox Church in 1994, under Mar Seraphim (Norton): the Orthodox Church of the British Isles joined the Coptic Orthodox Church and changed its name to British Orthodox Church.

 On 6 April 1994, a protocol enacting the merger of the Orthodox Church of the British Isles into the Coptic Orthodox Church was signed by both parties.
 The Orthodox Church of the British Isles, headed by Norton, changed its name to British Orthodox Church for the union, and became "a diocese of the Coptic Orthodox Patriarchate of Alexandria with jurisdiction over the United Kingdom, the Republic of Ireland, the Isle of Man and the Channel Islands".
 The British Orthodox Church was distinct from the other communities in the British Isles of the Coptic Church.

 Norton, primate of the British Orthodox Church, was not reordained, but received a chrismation.
 On 19 June 1994, Norton was consecrated as a Metropolitan in the Coptic Patriarchate by Pope Shenouda assisted by some seventy Metropolitans and Bishops.
 Norton then became a member of the Holy Synod of the Coptic Orthodox Church.